disulfidebond/APOLLO/NER/output_dir/README.md

 ## Output folder
-All APOLLO output is placed here by default.
+All APOLLO NER Pipeline output is placed here by default.